 However, when I approached Nakameguro station, it was getting bright.
 I saw lighted-up cherry blossoms.
-It’s the gorgeous scenery.
+It’s gorgeous scenery.
 And the number of people who are watching cherry blossoms had increased.
-Around the station it was very crowded.
+Around the station, it was very crowded.

 around Nakemeguro station

 I kept walking.
 Most of the cherry trees beyond Nakameguro station were lighted up.
 And there were a lot of food and drink shops along the river.
 Many people were walking on the path along the river while eating and drinking something bought in the shops (Alcohol is OK!).
 They were enjoying hanami.

 lighted-up cherry blossoms